TheMannu/Linux/README.md

 - **Servers**: Linux is widely used on servers due to its stability and security.
 Distributions like CentOS and Ubuntu Server are popular choices.
 - **Development**: Linux offers a rich environment for development with tools and software available through its package managers.
 - **Embedded Systems**: Many devices use Linux as their operating system due to its flexibility and low resource requirements.

-If you have specific questions about Linux or need help with something particular, feel free to ask!